 Wild Patagonia – BBC Documentary Fascinating documentary about the rugged terrain of South America’s Patagonia region, an arid mix of mountains, deserts and coasts supporting a diverse animal population.

-Enduring Patagonia – Gregory Couch A breath-taking odyssey through one of the world’s last wild places, a land that requires great sacrifice but offers great rewards to those who dare to challenge it.
-Enduring Patagonia is an account of Gregory Couch’s seven expeditions to this windswept edge of the Southern Hemisphere, where he has braved weather, gravity, fear, and doubt to try himself in the alpine crucible of Patagonia.
+Enduring Patagonia – Gregory Crouch A breath-taking odyssey through one of the world’s last wild places, a land that requires great sacrifice but offers great rewards to those who dare to challenge it.
+Enduring Patagonia is an account of Gregory Crouch’s seven expeditions to this windswept edge of the Southern Hemisphere, where he has braved weather, gravity, fear, and doubt to try himself in the alpine crucible of Patagonia.

 Imagining the Atacama Desert – Richard Francaviglia Bringing together the works of geographers, historians, anthropologists, botanists, geologists, astronomers and novelists, and pulling from the accounts of pirates, explorers, scientists and entrepreneurs, Imagining the Atacama Desert covers five hundred years of history of this iconic and intriguing region, offering a nuanced view of complex desert landscape of the Atacama.